 |An ingredient which was prevalent in the B western was the presence of a helper - or several helpers - to the hero.

-That person was often a bumbling comic like Smiley Burnette, Fuzzy St. John, Dub 'Cannonball' Taylor, Roscoe Ates, or the whiskered Emmett 'Pappy' Lynn ... or a more serious, gun-totin' assistant like Raymond Hatton, Dennis Moore, Jimmy Ellison or Russell Hayden.
+That person was often a bumbling comic like Smiley Burnette, Fuzzy St. John, Dub 'Cannonball' Taylor, Roscoe Ates, or the whiskered Emmett 'Pappy' Lynn ... or sometimes a more serious, gun-totin' assistant like Raymond Hatton, Dennis Moore, Jimmy Ellison or Russell Hayden.
 Max Terhune enhanced the Three Mesquiteers, Range Busters, and Johnny Mack Brown westerns with his card tricks and escapades with his dummy Elmer.
 Andy Clyde rode the trail in many of the Hopalong Cassidy and Whip Wilson westerns.
 There were even some 'singing sidekicks' such as Ray Whitley, Bob Nolan and Johnny Bond.
 And, of course, there was everyone's favorite, whiskered George Hayes.

 Juvenile helpers were also common, and the first that comes to mind is Bobby Blake as Little Beaver in the Red Ryder films.